When Does Learning Renormalize? Sufficient Conditions for Power Law Spectral Dynamics: Technical proofs

-\paragraph{Step II: Scale covariance as a rigidity consequence of renormalizable closure.}
+\paragraph{Step II: Scale covariance as a rigidity consequence of log--shift invariance.}

 We now invoke Condition~\ref{cond:log-shift-invariance} (log--shift invariance).
-On the intermediate spectral window, the renormalized shell coupling statistics entering the GRSD closure are asymptotically translation invariant in $s=\log\lambda$.
+On the intermediate spectral window, the renormalized shell coupling statistics governing the effective flux law \eqref{eq:conservation-law_app} are asymptotically translation invariant in $s=\log\lambda$.
 Equivalently, for any $\tau\in\mathbb{R}$, a shift $\varepsilon(s,t)\mapsto \varepsilon(s+\tau,t)$ induces a corresponding shift of the flux $J(s,t)$, without introducing any intrinsic length scale.

-As a consequence, the velocity field $v(s,t)$ cannot depend on the absolute position $s$ except through multiplicative rescaling.
-In particular, any admissible dependence of $v$ on $s$ must be compatible with the functional relation
+As a consequence, the velocity field $v(s,t):=J(s,t)/\varepsilon(s,t)$ cannot depend on the absolute position $s$ except through multiplicative rescaling.
+In particular, any admissible dependence of $v$ on $s$ must be compatible with a functional relation of the form

 for some scale factor $\alpha(\tau)$ and a possibly rescaled time $t_\tau$.
 To identify the form of $\alpha(\tau)$ and the relation between $t_\tau$ and $t$, we use the covariance of gradient flow.

 \paragraph{Step III: Gradient--flow covariance and exclusion of time--dependent log shifts.}